10 Types of Mental Imagery You Can Experience and Learn to Use

 By Oscar Grüner / Verlag Friedrich Wolfrum & Co

 The symbolic meaning is common in dreams.
-Take the example of a house with three levels.
-It could represent your actual house, the one you live in.
-But it could also mean your mind: the ground floor is the Ego, while the basement represents the unconscious.
-But then, what might the second story represent?
-A part of the mind like the Superego?
-Something else?
+For example, a house with three levels can represent your actual house, the one you live in.
+It can also symbolize your mind: the ground floor signifies the Ego, while the basement represents the unconscious.
+What might the third story represent?
+Could it be a part of the mind like the Superego, or something else?

 6. Mystical Imagery